Finite-time Convergent Gossiping: Introduction

 We apply the obtained results to recent studies on quantum gossip algorithms.
-In \cite{Mazzarella: 2013a,Mazzarella: 2013b}, a gossiping algorithm was introduced to quantum systems in the aim of symmetrizing the information contained in each qubit of an $n$-qubit quantum network.
+In \cite{Mazzarella2013a,Mazzarella2013b}, a gossiping algorithm was introduced to quantum systems in the aim of symmetrizing the information contained in each qubit of an $n$-qubit quantum network.
 Accurate operations to large-scale quantum systems play a fundamental role in quantum information processing due to the exponentially growing system dimension and the fragility of state preservation.
-The authors of \cite{Mazzarella: 2013a,Mazzarella: 2013b} made some early effort to distributed quantum information processing.
 We reveal that any $n$-qubit quantum gossiping algorithm is equivalent to a number of decoupled symmetric gossip algorithms, with numbers of nodes ranging from $\binom{n}{0}$ to $\binom{n}{n}$.
 Therefore finite-time convergence can never be achieved for any nontrivial quantum gossiping since $\binom{n}{0},\binom{n}{1},\dots,\binom{n}{n}$ cannot all be equal to some of power of two as long as $n\neq 2$.
+This result is summarized as follows.